 It has come to my attention that I may be breaking the law.
 I've been using VMware's ThinApp to run Internet Explorer 6 on Windows 7.
-Now I'm worried that the Microsoft licensing police
+Now I'm worried that the Microsoft licensing police might knock on my door and drag me down to the county jail.

 Last year, Microsoft sent out a letter explaining to customers its position against using application-virtualization tools for running more than one version of Internet Explorer on a single OS: